Fetal Development – The First Nine Months

-Six Weeks: The embryo is now about ⅛ of an inch in size, about the size of a large peppercorn.
+The embryo is now about the size of a large sweetpea.
 The brain, spinal cord, and central nervous system is almost fully formed, and the eyes, arms, and legs are visibly developing.
 The embryo’s heart beats about 120 times every minute – twice per second – at this stage of pregnancy.

-Eight Weeks: The embryo is now nearly ½ an inch in size, slightly smaller than a U.S. dime.
+The embryo is now slightly smaller than a U.S. dime.
 Fingers, toes, elbows, and knees are forming on the limbs, and the embryo is able to move them in response to touch by reflex.
 The embryo’s lungs, tongue, and tooth buds are also forming at this pregnancy stage.

-Nine Weeks: The development of the pregnancy keeps accelerating.
-By nine weeks, the embryo is ¾ of an inch in size, about the same as a penny.
+The development of the pregnancy keeps accelerating.
+By nine weeks, the embryo is about the same as a penny.
 Limbs, fingers, and toes continue to grow and are beginning to form hard bones inside.
 The eyes, ears, and nose are also forming rapidly, and the eyes even begin to take on color in the retina.

-Eleven Weeks: After about three months of pregnancy, we no longer refer to the growing baby as an embryo.
+After about three months of pregnancy, we no longer refer to the growing baby as an embryo.
 Instead we use the Latin word fetus, which means “young one.”
 At this stage the fetus has all of its major organ systems in place and is beginning to look recognizably like a baby.
-It is about one and a half to two inches long – around the same size as a lime.
+It is around the same size as a lime.
 The fetus can perform many familiar motions including yawning, sucking, and stretching.
 The eyelids are developed and close to protect the eyes, and the kidneys begin to produce urine.

 At this point, the baby’s internal organ systems are almost fully developed, and its external appearance is changing rapidly as it grows larger.
 Fetal development week by week is at this point mostly focused on growth.

-Sixteen Weeks: By four months, the fetus is about five inches long and weighs about four ounces – about the size and weight of a large avocado.
+By four months, the fetus is about the size and weight of a large avocado.
 The heart is beating very fast at this stage of pregnancy: about 110 to 180 times per minute (three times every second!).
 Ultrasounds at this stage can often determine the gender of the fetus.

-Twenty-four Weeks: The fetus weighs approximately 1.5 pounds (22 to 24 ounces) and is about the size of a head of lettuce.
+The fetus is about the size of a head of lettuce.
 The face is fully formed by this stage, and it has begun to practice breathing by inhaling and exhaling amniotic fluid.
 Most fetuses at this point can also hear voices and other sounds from outside the womb, and it may begin to recognize your voice, breathing, and heartbeat.
 They can even be “startled” by noises applied to the mother’s abdomen.

-Thirty-four Weeks: Fetal development is nearly finished, and the baby is preparing to be born.
+Fetal development is nearly finished, and the baby is preparing to be born.
 Many babies are extremely active in the womb by this point, and have developed reflexes including light, sound, and touch responses.
 The lungs are still in their final stages of development, so babies born at this stage may still need some assistance breathing.
-On average, babies at this development stage are about 17 inches long and nearly five pounds in weight.
+On average, babies at this development stage are nearly five pounds in weight.

-Forty Weeks: On average a baby at this stage is nearly 20 inches in length and weighs seven or eight pounds (though some can be significantly bigger).
+On average a baby at this stage is nearly 20 inches in length.
 Most babies naturally position themselves head-down in the uterus and start to migrate down toward the pelvis in preparation for birth.

-If you’re scared or unsure about your pregnancy, you should call one of our compassionate volunteers here at Hope Pregnancy Center.
+If you’re scared or unsure about your pregnancy, give Hope a call.
 We have years of experience in helping women through the confusion and difficulty associated with an unplanned or surprise pregnancy.
-We offer hope, support, and education – never judgement or stigma.
-Call us today at any of our four locations or schedule your appointment online.
+We offer hope, support, and education – never judgment.